icymanred/bender/Documentation.md

    Description: This command teleports other players to you.

-   Usage example: "bring Johnny", "bring all", "bring noadmins", "bring admins", "bring friends"
+   Usage example: "bring Johnny", "bring all", "bring everyone", "bring noadmins", "bring admins", "bring friends"

    Warnings: